-The short answer to the question “can you put M.2 SSD in PCIe slot?” is a yes.
-You CAN put an M.2 SSD in a PCIe slot.
-HOWEVER, you CANNOT put the SSD into PCIe slot directly.
+The short answer to the question “can you put M.2 SSD in a PCIe slot?” is a yes.
+You can put an M.2 SSD in a PCIe slot.
+However, you CANNOT put the SSD into the PCIe slot directly.

-In other words, in order to plug an M.2 SSD into a PCIe slot, you need to have an adapter aka PCIe M.2 expansion card.
+In other words, to plug an M.2 SSD into a PCIe slot, you must have an adapter, aka PCIe M.2 expansion card.
 An M.2 expansion card plugs into the PCIe slot on your motherboard.

-There are many different types of M.2 expansion cards differentiated primarily by their size and the number of M.2 slots they provide.
+Many types of M.2 expansion cards are differentiated primarily by their size and the number of M.2 slots they provide.
 The higher the number of M.2 slots, the larger the expansion card.

-An M.2 NVMe SSD requires four PCIe lanes to work at optimal performance.
-Hence, the smallest M.2 expansion card comes with an x4 connector (there are exceptions).
+An M.2 NVMe SSD requires four PCIe lanes to perform optimally.
+Hence, the minor M.2 expansion card comes with an x4 connector (there are exceptions).

-If all this sounds too confusing to you, do not worry as by the end of this article you should have a solid grasp of how to put an M.2 SSD in PCIe slot.
+If all this sounds too confusing to you, do not worry.
+By the end of this article, you should have a solid grasp of how to put an M.2 SSD in a PCIe slot.

 So Can You Put M.2 SSD in PCIe Slot?

-I will discuss M.2 expansion card below in detail, however, before doing so lets talk briefly about different types of M.2 SSDs and the interfaces they use.
+I will discuss M.2 expansion card in detail below.
+However, before doing so, let’s briefly discuss different types of M.2 SSDs and their interfaces.